Seaton House

-Seaton House is the largest homeless shelter in Toronto, Ontario, Canada.
+Seaton House is the largest and one of the oldest homeless shelters in Toronto, Ontario, Canada.
 It is located at 339 George Street in the Garden District neighbourhood.
-The facility provides temporary lodging, food, clothing, medical care, for single men and also attempts to provide tools for enabling them to establish their independence.
-The shelter houses up to 700 men though, in the past, it has exceeded capacity and housed as many as 900 men.
-It is expected to close in 2020.
+The facility is owned by the City of Toronto and operated by the city government's Shelter, Support and Housing Administration.
+It provides temporary lodging, food, clothing, medical care, for single men and also attempts to provide tools for enabling them to establish their independence.
+The shelter houses up to 300 men though, in the past, it has exceeded capacity and housed as many as 900 men.
+It was expected to close in 2020, but that has been delayed.

 Origins

-The original Seaton House was built in 1931 at 320 Seaton Street in a -storey building, during the Great Depression, to provide a place to sleep and meals for transient men seeking work.
-The facility moved to its current premises in 1959.
+The original Seaton House was opened in 1931 by the City of Toronto Department of Public Welfare at 320 Seaton Street in a 4 1/2-storey building, during the Great Depression, to provide a place to sleep and meals for transient men seeking work.
+The original facility was torn down in 1958 and the newly constructed facility, across the street at 339 George Street, opened on January 7, 1959 on the former site of the city's Boys’ Home, which had housed homeless boys from the 1870s until World War II and was demolished in the 1950s.
+A separate building at 339 George Street, originally used as a schoolhouse for the boys, still exists adjacent to the current Seaton House, and houses an emergency overnight homeless shelter operated by Dixon Hall.